 Third: The influence of sculpture on art:

 In the field of sculpture, the expression of sculpture has been increased, creating a precedent for tragic sculpture art.
-In order to exaggerate the original image, the sculptors of the group marble sculpture Laocoon and his sons adopted dramatic expressions.
+To exaggerate the original image, the sculptors of the group marble sculpture Laocoon and his sons adopted dramatic expressions.
 The human body twists with the snake’s S shape, expressing a strong distortion, increasing the tragic effect, and inspiring the viewer’s infinite imagination.